RobertClay/MIST/Literature Notes/Sterne 2009 - Multiple Imputation.md

 - Omitting outcome variable from imputation procedure.
 Predictors are generally conditoinal on the outcome.
 Someone who develops coronary heart disease will have higher systolic blood pressure on average.
 This needs to be accounted for rather than imputing purely randomly.
 - Non normally distributed variables.
 If a variable is not normally distributed this will skew the population and induce bias.
 There are futher techniques for non-normal distribution.
 - Requires MAR assumption.
 If predictor of missingness is in the dataset this method is useful.
 If the data is MNAR it is not.
 MI will underestimate mean predictors and may produce spurrious associations.
 It is sensible to include a wife range of variables when imputing.
-- Systematic missing data.
+- Data not missing at random.
 Data that are not MAR.
 MI will be biased in this case.
 It is impossible to determine how big any bias is.
+The analyist must detemine possible reasons for missing data and the likelihood of it being a concern.

 # Results